LeMei/CausalNlp-ReadingGroup/README.md

 3. Spurious relation elimination between features and prediction by causality inference on downstream tasks (mainly interventions, Do(), backdoor and frontdoor  adjustment)

 4. Domain adaptation of task with causal learning (related to #3) and the relationship between causality and generalization (exist or not) and why (probing task)

+5. Bias elimination from Dataset or .. by causal inference

 <img width="953" alt="image" src="https://github.com/user-attachments/assets/23aaa7d0-053e-49da-9050-49298d8d3f7b" />